 Follow an issue

-In Connected and Enterprise plans, in order to keep track of one or multiple issues, it is possible to follow an issue and get notifications about changes to the issue.
+In Premium and Ultimate plans, in order to keep track of one or multiple issues, it is possible to follow an issue and get notifications about changes to the issue.
 Notification about a change are sent immediately by email.
-How to follow or ...
+How to follow or unfollow ...